 In whose hands will the manual be put to use?
 You should spend some time thinking about the person who is going to be following your directions.

-- How familiar are they with the process at hand?
+- How familiar are they with the process, procedures and policies?

 - For them, what may be new?